-1. All references to the masculine gender in the salient provisions of this Code of Corporate and following to the lateral and a the metallic lateral file.
-But and fairness to the stockholders and other stakeholders of the Bank.

-Governance shall likewise cover the feminine gender.
+1. All references to the masculine gender in the salient provisions of this Code of Corporate Governance shall likewise cover the feminine gender.

-2. All doubts or questions that may arise in the interpretation or application of this Code of Corporate Governance shall be resolved in favor of promoting transparency, accountability
+2. All doubts or questions that may arise in the interpretation or application of this Code of Corporate Governance shall be resolved in favor of promoting transparency, accountability and fairness to the stockholders and other stakeholders of the Bank.